manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 new Pizza(Large, cheese:Fresco, sauce:Chili);
 ```

+**Note:** A future version of `manifold-params` will support named arguments on methods without optional parameters, via
+an opt-in annotation.

 # Overloading and overriding

 To understand how optional parameters affect overloading and overriding, it’s important to first understand a method’s